-In 2020, the sector of water services had total revenues of EUR 538 million and expenses of EUR 523 million.
-The whole sector in the aggregate recorded a positive result for the year 2020.
-Pre-tax profit amounted to 2.72% of the total sector revenues, whereas profit after tax amounted to 1.46%, which indicates that the whole sector in the aggregate doesn't exceed 5% of the permitted margin.
+In 2021, the sector of water services had total revenues of EUR 561 million and expenses of EUR 543 million.
+The whole sector in the aggregate recorded a positive result for the year 2021.
+Pre-tax profit amounted to EUR 17.7 million or 3.29% of the total sector revenues, whereas profit after tax amounted to EUR 11.1 million or 2.07%, which indicates that the whole sector in the aggregate doesn't exceed 5% of the permitted margin.
 Trends in the sector's revenues and expenses in the 2017-2020 period show a trend of higher increase of expenses in relation to revenues, resulting in a decreased profit in that period.
+Since 2021, revenues have an increasing trend at a rate higher than the growth of expenses, with the figures returning to the levels higher than in 2019.

 The majority of operating expenses has to with material costs, staff costs, and depreciation.
-The structure of PWSPs' operating expenses indicates potential future problems, i.e., financial stability problems can be expected as the result of the impact of growing prices of energy sources on the global and national markets and of the impact of inflation on the increased cost of work.
+The structure of PWSPs' operating expenses indicates potential future problems, i.e., financial stability problems can be expected as the result of the impact of growing prices of energy sources on the global and national markets and of the impact of inflation on the increased labour cost.
+The total installed capacity of energy-using devices of all water service providers exceeds 170,000 kW.
+In certain counties, water service providers are the largest buyers of electric energy.
+The electric energy cost has so far accounted for between 20 and 25% of overall material operating costs of PWSPs.

 Operating revenues from the performance of water services (revenues based on the price of water services and the development fee) were estimated based on the data about PWSPs' average prices, delivered volumes of water, and overall financial data.
-Total operating revenues from water services in 2020 amounted to around EUR 500 million.
-Looking at the operating revenues generated from the water sold and development fee in the water supply sector, the total operating revenues are estimated at around EUR 253 million, of which around 70% come from the water sold to households, and 30% from the water sold to industry.
+Total operating revenues from water services in 2021 amounted to around EUR 530 million.
+Looking at the operating revenues generated from the water sold and development fee in the water supply sector, the total operating revenues are estimated at around EUR 263 million, of which around 70% come from the water sold to households, and 30% from the water sold to industry.
 The remaining operating revenues were generated from the sanitation and treatment service.